 0.27 = US$601m ÷ (US$3.1b - US$806m) (Based on the trailing twelve months to September 2019.)

 So, CDK Global has an ROCE of 27%.

 Is CDK Global's ROCE Good?

 When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
+ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
+ROCE is only a point-in-time measure.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for CDK Global.

-How CDK Global’s Current Liabilities Impact Its ROCE
+CDK Global's Current Liabilities And Their Impact On Its ROCE

-CDK Global has total liabilities of US$501m and total assets of US$3.1b.
-As a result, its current liabilities are equal to approximately 16% of its total assets.
-The fairly low level of current liabilities won’t have much impact on the already great ROCE.
+CDK Global has total assets of US$3.1b and current liabilities of US$806m.
+As a result, its current liabilities are equal to approximately 26% of its total assets.
+This is quite a low level of current liabilities which would not greatly boost the already high ROCE.

 The Bottom Line On CDK Global's ROCE